Border Force: Juxtaposed controls

-Vessels
+Vessels & Aircraft

 All vessels of the Border Force bear the ship prefix "HMC"—His Majesty's Cutter.
-Between May and October 2015 two of the vessels, HMC Protector and HMC Seeker, were deployed in the Mediterranean conducting search and rescue operations.
+Between May and October 2015, two of the vessels, HMC Protector and HMC Seeker, were deployed in the Mediterranean conducting search and rescue operations.
 The Border Force also has a recently chartered vessel named MV VOS Grace.

-In 2022 it was reported that additional boats and crews had been chartered (for up to six months at a time) from companies linked to the offshore wind industry.
+In 2022, it was reported that additional boats and crews had been chartered (for up to six months at a time) from companies linked to the offshore wind industry.

-In 2024 it was announced that a “new team” would be setup by the new Labour Government’s Home Office, to tackle smugglers who try to bring illegal substances into the country by sea: “The new Maritime Directorate will work closely with other enforcement agencies to improve intelligence and cooperation with other countries”.
+In 2024 it was announced that a “new team” would be set up by the new Labour Government’s Home Office, to tackle smugglers who try to bring illegal substances into the country by sea: “The new Maritime Directorate will work closely with other enforcement agencies to improve intelligence and cooperation with other countries”.
 In March 2025 The BBC reported a successful operation to disrupt a £58M plot to smuggle cocaine into the UK, the first public announcement attributing success to this new “Directorate” of Border Force.